Your Slow Website Is Costing You More Than You Think

 The correlation between speed and conversions is well documented:

-• 1 second load time: 32 percent bounce rate
+- 1 second load time: 32 percent bounce rate

-• 3 seconds: 53 percent bounce rate
+- 3 seconds: 53 percent bounce rate

-• 5 seconds: 90 percent bounce rate
+- 5 seconds: 90 percent bounce rate

-Each additional second of load time reduces conversions by approximately 7 percent.
+Research from Deloitte and Google shows that each additional second of load time reduces conversions by approximately 7 percent.
 If your site currently converts at 3 percent and loads in 5 seconds, bringing it down to 2 seconds could push your conversion rate to 4.5 or 5 percent.
 That is 50 to 60 percent more leads from the same traffic.

 What "Slow" Actually Means